tschuchortdev/cmake_gtest/README.md

 ### `create_test_suite`

 Use this function to create a test suite target from several test targets.
 Unfortunately, it's currently not possible to combine test suites.

+Options:
+  - `EXCLUDE_FROM_ALL`: exclude this target from target "all"

 Arguments:
   - `FROM`: list of test targets that will make the test suite